January 10, 1927– Johnnie Ray:

 Ray’s ferocious, fierce stage shaking fervor made him a hit with the Brits.
 Even after his popularity faded and he was ridiculed in the USA, Ray would play to packed houses of adoring fans all over The UK.

-Despite her knowledge of the 1951 arrests, Marilyn Morrison, the daughter of the owner of the Mocambo nightclub in Hollywood, married Ray in 1952.
-Morrison was aware that Ray was gay, but she told her friends she could “straighten him out”.
+Despite her knowledge of these 1951 arrests, Marilyn Morrison, the daughter of the owner of the popular Mocambo nightclub in Hollywood, married Ray in 1952.
+Morrison was aware that Ray was gay, but she told her friends she was the woman could “straighten him out”.
 She didn’t.
-The couple separated a year later and divorced in 1954.
-Morrison tried to contact Ray many times over the decades that followed their divorce, sometimes talking on the phone with Ray’s lover/manager Bill Franklin.
-Ray always told Franklin to get rid of her on the phone.
+They separated a year later and divorced in 1954.
+Morrison tried to contact Ray many times over the decades that followed their divorce, sometimes talking on the phone with Ray’s lover/manager Bill Franklin, but Ray always “unavailable” to take a call.
 Morrison attended the Los Angeles memorial service for Ray a month after his death and she refused to talk about Ray for the next four decades.

-Ray had a beard in news columnist and television personality Dorothy Kilgallen, despite the ire incurred on both of them by Sinatra (read Kilgallen’s #BornThisDay here).
-Ray’s conquest of the pop charts in 1951, holding the top three spots at once, enraged Sinatra.
+Ray had a beard in news columnist and television personality Dorothy Kilgallen, despite the ire incurred on both of them by Sinatra.
+Ray’s domination of the pop charts in 1951, holding the top three spots at once, enraged Sinatra.
 He was a little unhappy to be replaced by a raging, flaming fag cry-baby, and he was maddened by the fact that the love of his life, Ava Gardner, was obsessed with Ray.
 Sinatra held a lifelong grudge.

 In 1964, Kilgallen, who had nurtured and supported Ray through his many ups and downs, was found dead in her apartment.
-It was speculated that she was murdered by someone who thought that she was delving too deeply into JFK’s assassination.
-She had supposedly uncovered the truth about the President’s murder.
+It was speculated that she was murdered by someone who thought that she was delving too deeply into John F. Kennedy’s assassination.
+She supposedly had uncovered the truth about the President’s murder.

 In 1974, Ray gave a concert at the London Palladium.
 In an echo of his good friend Judy Garland, Ray had an unprecedented comeback culminating with a 15 minute standing ovation.
-Sadly, like Garland, Ray was one of those performers born to be back on booze and pills.
-He slipped into a coma on February 24, 1990, surrounded by his friends.
-When he slipped away for good, he was only 63-years-old.
+Sadly, like Garland, Ray was one of those performers born to booze and pills.
+He slipped into a coma in February 1990, surrounded by friends.
+When he slipped away for good, he was only 63 years old.